KoryNunn/scroll-into-view/README.md

     validTarget: function(target, parentsScrolled){

         // Only scroll the first two elements that don't have the class "dontScroll"
+        // Object.matches is not supported in IE11, consider using Lodash equivalent

         return parentsScrolled < 2 && target !== window && !target.matches('.dontScroll');
     },